rancher/rke2-docs/docs/security/fips_support.md

 ## Ingress

-RKE2 ships with NGNIX as its default ingress provider.
+RKE2 ships with NGINX as its default ingress provider.
 As of v1.21+, this component is FIPS compliant.
 There are two primary sub-components for NGINX ingress:

 - controller - responsible for monitoring/updating Kubernetes resources and configuring the server accordingly
 - server - responsible for accepting and routing traffic